linuxmuster/linuxmuster-linbo7/README.md

 ## Wifi support
 From version 4.2.0 Linbo is able to use wireless networks.
 For this purpose the program [wpa_supplicant](https://w1.fi/wpa_supplicant/) was integrated.
 To use this feature you first have to examine whether the built-in wireless network adapter misses any firmware (see the above section).
-Second you have to provide a configuration file under `/etc/linuxmuster/linbo/wpa_supplicant.conf`, where you define the wireless network to be used.
+Additionally there is a configuration file `/etc/linuxmuster/linbo/wpa_supplicant.conf`, in which you have to define the wireless network to be used.
 Here are two examples:
 ```
 # /etc/linuxmuster/linbo/wpa_supplicant.conf